pdj555/blockchain-network/README.md

 # Blockchain Network: Creating a Decentralized Network of Blockchains

 ## Objective
 The goal of this project is to create a network of BlockChains using the given class structures.
-This is an extension of Project 3.
+This is an extension of https://github.com/pdj555/Simple-Blockchain-Implementation.

 ## Description
 In this project, we have an additional class called `blockNetwork` that includes four fields: `numNodes`, `allNodes`, `u`, and `v`.
 The input file provides a list of `u-v` values representing the connections between nodes.